hotdeth/SpyNet/README.md

 <!--- details anchor -->
 ### Repository details

-Size of a complete clone of SecLists is currently at `130 MB`
+Size of a complete clone of SpyNet is currently at `130 MB`

 Cloning this repository should take  20 Second at 5MB/s speeds.